suhas11A/lean_game/meetings.md

 **June 25**
 thoughts on lecture
-test driving today/tmrw, share julian & orlando's feedback offner's suggestion of detour worlds for more exercises section 1.1/1.2 thoughts:
+test driving today/tmrw, share people's feedback offner's suggestion of detour worlds for more exercises section 1.1/1.2 thoughts:
 - should we do unfold Not for negation? (yes)